junxit/us-congress-bills-114/bill.md

     - **(B)** *Effective date* The amendment made by subparagraph (A) shall be effective as if included in the amendment made by section 3(h)(1) of the Leahy-Smith America Invents Act (Public Law 112–29).
   - **(5)** *Specification* Notwithstanding section 4(e) of the Leahy-Smith America Invents Act (Public Law 112–29; 125 Stat.
 297), the amendments made by subsections (c) and (d) of section 4 of such Act shall apply to any proceeding or matter that is pending on, or filed on or after, the date of the enactment of this Act.
   - **(6)** *Time limit for commencing misconduct proceedings*
-    - **(A)** *Amendment* The fourth sentence of section 32 of title 35, United States Code, is amended by striking “1 year” and inserting “18 months”.
+    - **(A)** *Amendment* Section 32 of title 35, United States Code, is amended by striking the fourth sentence and inserting the following new sentences: “A proceeding under this section shall be commenced not later than the earlier of either the date that is 10 years after the date on which the misconduct forming the basis for the proceeding occurred, or 18 months after the date on which the Director of the Office of Enrollment and Discipline received a written grievance (as prescribed in the regulations established under section 2(b)(2)(D)) about a specified individual that describes the misconduct forming the basis for the proceeding.
+If the misconduct that forms the basis for the proceeding under this section is at issue in a court or administrative-agency proceeding, the 18-month period for commencing the proceeding under this section shall be tolled until the court or agency’s decision regarding the misconduct becomes final and non-appealable.
+The 18-month period for commencing a proceeding under this section also may be tolled by agreement between the parties.”
     - **(B)** *Effective date* The amendment made by this paragraph shall take effect on the date of the enactment of this Act and shall apply to any action in which the Office files a complaint on or after such date of enactment.
   - **(7)** *Patent owner response*
     - **(A)** *Conduct of inter partes review* Paragraph (8) of section 316(a) of title 35, United States Code, is amended by striking “the petition under section 313” and inserting “the petition under section 311”.